rmuuu/cs1202group_project/README.md

 ## :four_leaf_clover: SDG (Affordable and Clean Energy)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Transition from fossil fuels to generation of renewable energy is encouraged during the present time as it is the key to address the climate crisis. :key: :deciduous_tree: :leaves:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When fossil fuels are used to produce energy, including electricity and heat, a significant portion of the greenhouse gases that cover the Planet and trap solar energy are produced.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The key to addressing the climate crisis is energy.
+When fossil fuels are used to produce energy, including electricity and heat, a significant portion of the greenhouse gases that cover the Planet and trap solar energy are produced.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;With over 75% of all greenhouse gas emissions and almost 90% of all carbon dioxide emissions coming from fossil fuels like coal, oil, and gas, these fuels are by far the biggest cause of climate change in the world.:earth_asia: